When Lightning Strikes (Nikola's Dove)

-Binary Logic is a collection of short stories that bends genres with style and grace.
+Binary Logic (Liminal Books) is a collection of short stories that bends genres with style and grace.
 Everything becomes binary.
 Positives and negatives separate our decisions, ultimately creating the conflicts inherent in free will.

 Binary Logic is a journey of perseverance in all its quixiotic glory.
 We are transported to a questioning universe where the lines of genre, form, and meaning blur.

 the clank of your fork against cheap plates,

 tiled interiors like an idiot song,

 is a ritual from whence I cannot escape.

 The evening dinners simmer